vkayy/evol/README.md

 ## motives

-evol is a passion project between my partner and i, intended to enable people to store the memories made across the evolution of relationships of any nature.
+evol is a project between my girlfriend and i, intended to enable people to store the memories made across the evolution of relationships of any nature.

-## social links

-socials are yet to be launched, but will include instagram, tiktok, discord, and patreon